 - Castlevania: Harmony of Despair has Chapter 10: Origins, a remake of the entirety of the first Castlevania, with the retro enemies and bosses and even all the breakable walls and other secrets from the original.
 Beating it once also unlocks all the original 8-bit tracks, making it even better.
 Chapter 11 is similarly based on Getsu Fuma Den, an Action Adventure game originally released for the Famicom in the same year.

-- Symphony's Clock Tower and Castle Keep are very similar to their counterparts from Rondo Of Blood, with a few new areas.
+- Castlevania: Symphony of the Night's Clock Tower and Castle Keep are very similar to their counterparts from Castlevania: Rondo of Blood, with a few new areas.

 - Crash Twinsanity opens with a jungle level, which very much evokes the mood of the (usually early-found) jungle levels of the first two games in the franchise.